sumzulfikar/etch-a-sketch/README.md

 # PixelPlaytime
 This is a digital recreation of world's favourite drawing toy from the '80's, the Etch A Sketch.
-Click here to get your sketches on: pixelplaytime.netlify.app
+Click here to get your sketches on: https://pixelplaytime.netlify.app
 ## Features
 - Desktop Version:
     -  User's can draw sketches using either  their keyboard arrows or mouse.